matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 # The Zen Art of Hardware Maintenance

+_Hey sport, let's get serious for a sec._

 While I was finishing the cable management I stopped to reflect how this reignited a passion that I worried might have been lost.
 I was able to do something I've not been able to do in a long time: `I was able to slow down.` I could consider the *best* ways to approach problems.
 I was able to experiment, measure, and re-evaluate.

 I'd forgotten what it was like to _enjoy_ this kind of work.
 I had started to doubt myself as an engineer.
 But I found a long-forgotten peace in the small acts of routing cables, cinching zip ties, and tightening screws.

-I got lost in vacuum of muted reflection as I thought about heat, airflow, and tension.
+I got lost in a vacuum of muted reflection as I thought about heat, airflow, and tension.

 I rediscovered my _mind of metal and wheels_.